SURYA-LAMICHANEY/ExtremeLy/README.md

       pip install -e .

- Now we are good to go and use ExtremeLy :)
+ Now we are good to go and install ExtremeLy :)

+ ## Installation
+     pip install ExtremeLy

  ### Please refer to this [notebook](https://github.com/SURYA-LAMICHANEY/ExtremeLy/blob/main/Examples.ipynb) for examples.